Ice-CreamAT/Heron-s-Formula/README.md

 - All metadata can be edited
 - Edit methods and classes in C# or Visual Basic with IntelliSense, no source code required
 - Add new methods, classes or members in C# or Visual Basic
-- IL editor for low-level IL method body editing
-- Low-level metadata tables can be edited.
-This uses the hex editor internally.